Marjoram: History

-Today, marjoram is used largely for consumption.
-Its popularity may be due to the rise of low-fat and low-salt diets, which require more seasoning.

 Description

 Leaves are smooth, simple, petiolated, ovate to oblong-ovate, 0.5–1.5 cm long, 0.2–0.8 cm wide, with obtuse apex, entire margin, symmetrical but tapering base, and reticulate venation.
 The texture of the leaf is extremely smooth due to the presence of numerous hairs.
+Its flowers can be white, pink to red, or blue to purple.

 Cultivation

 Considered a tender perennial (USDA Zones 7–9), marjoram can sometimes prove hardy even in zone 5.
 Under proper conditions it spreads prolifically, and so is usually grown in pots to prevent it from taking over a garden.

 Marjoram is cultivated for its aromatic leaves, either green or dry, for culinary purposes; the tops are cut as the plants begin to flower and are dried slowly in the shade.
 It is often used in herb combinations such as herbes de Provence and za'atar.
 The flowering leaves and tops of marjoram are steam-distilled to produce an essential oil that is yellowish (darkening to brown as it ages).
 It has many chemical components, some of which are borneol, camphor, and pinene.